 State and local agencies on FirstNet have 24/7 access to a nationwide fleet of 76 land-based and airborne deployable network assets.
 These portable cell sites can either be deployed for planned events or in emergencies at no additional charge.
 The FirstNet Response Operations Group – led by former first responders – guides the deployment of the FirstNet deployable assets based on the needs of public safety.

-What is the FirstNet Resource Operations Group and how does my department submit a request to it?
+What is the FirstNet Resource Operations Group and how does my department request?

-The ROG allocates deployable assets for events such as natural disasters; coordinates with federal, state and local agencies on incident stabilization and response; identifies solutions that can better serve public safety; and expedites network restoration.
+The ROG allocates deployable assets for events such as natural disasters, coordinates with federal, state and local agencies on incident stabilization and response, and identifies solutions that can better serve public safety, expedites network restoration and more.

 Why should I subscribe to FirstNet rather than a commercial carrier?